MZandtheRaspberryPi/leetcode_practice/README.md

 * Plan all code in design before start typing
 * ask questions after about what company does.
 What they work on.
 Release process.
 Day to day.
 Ect.
 * practice to self on zoom
+* for bit operations, pay attention to order of operations. use paranthesis liberally...
+* for bit operations, if doing graphics stuff index for graphic is opposite lsb index. so make sure to shift whichever you need.